midonet/midonet/docs/midolman-flow-invalidation.md

 ##### Tagging in DatapathController
 - ingress port's short-port-number on every flow
 - egress port's short-port-number of any flow that is emitted from a virtual port.
-  More than one of these tags if the flow is emitted from a PortSet.
+  More than one of these tags if the flow is emitted from a PortSet

 ##### Tagging by Coordinator:
 - gives every flow one tag (consisting of the vport UUID) for every vport the flow traverses.
+- gives every flow one tag (consisting of the filter UUID) for every filter the flow traverses

 ##### Tagging by Bridge:
 - gives every flow a tag consisting of its own ID
 - gives every flow forwarded to a single port (interior or exterior) a tag consisting of the tuple (bridge ID, port ID, dst MAC)
-- gives every flooded flow a tag consisting of the tuple (bridge ID, portSet ID)
+- gives every broadcast flow a tag consisting of the tuple (bridge ID, portSet ID)
-- gives every flow forwarded to a logical port a tag consisting of a tuple (bridge ID, MAC) where MAC is the hw address of the logical port
+- gives every flow forwarded to a logical port a tag consisting of a tuple (bridge ID, port ID) where port ID is the ID of the logical port on the bridge
+- gives every flow flooded a tag (bridge ID, dst MAC) where MAC is the unknown MAC address
+- gives every flow a tag consisting of the inFilter
+- gives every flow a tag consisting of the (its id + inFilter)
+- gives every flow a tag consisting of the outFilter
+- gives every flow a tag consisting of the (its id + outFilter)

 #### Tagging by Router:
 - gives every flow a tag consisting of its own ID
 - gives every flow a tag consisting of its own ID and the IP destination

-#### Tagging by Chain:
+- gives every flow a tag consisting of the inFilter
+- gives every flow a tag consisting of the (its id + inFilter)
+- gives every flow a tag consisting of the outFilter
-- gives every flow a tag consisting of its own ID
+- gives every flow a tag consisting of the (its id + outFilter)

 #### Invalidation by DatapathController
 Invalidation is triggered by: